A Mountain of Blintzes

 On a personal note, this book was a wonderful springboard for me to talk about Shavuot with two of my grandchildren; Elijah (9) read the book to his sister, Keegan (5), as well as to me and my husband.
 As Elijah read, Keegan kept turning the page to see what happens next.
 We all enjoyed this book very much!

 - The custom of eating blintzes- one of the customs of Shavuot is to eat blintzes and other dairy products, in reflection of the symbol of Israel as a land flowing with milk and honey.
 Although they have limited means, the family in this book works hard together to save money to buy the ingredients to make a mountain of blintzes!
 Not only does this book provide a wonderful introduction to Shavuot, but the author also includes a recipe for making a mountain of blintzes from scratch.
 This can be a terrific activity for you to try out with your family!
 Other recipes for blintzes or additional Shavuot treats can also be found on ReformJudaism.org.

 A Mountain of Blintzes was mailed to 5-6 year old children in May 2012 as part of their PJ Library® subscription.
 PJ Library® provides the gift of free Jewish books and music to families raising Jewish children between the ages of 6 months and 8 years.
-To find out if subscriptions are available in your area, please visit the PJ Library®-URJ-WRJ Partnership page.
+Famlies raising Jewish children living anywhere in the US and Canada are eligible to receive the books and music by enrolling online.